 The college operates a security camera network in the common areas of several buildings as well as a number of exterior locations.
-The purpose of these cameras is to deter crime and enhance public safety.
+The purpose of these cameras are to enhance public safety.
 They are for investigative purposes only and are not continuously monitored by campus safety personnel.
 Camera data is recorded and archived for a limited period of time.
 This data may be reviewed to obtain evidence in the event a crime, campus violation or other incident has occurred.